-Male Mahadeshwara Temple: One of the most oldest temples in MM Hills, the Male Mahadeshwara Temple is the most conspicuous temple encompassed by 77 hills dedicated to Lord Shiva adorned the Southern piece of Karnataka.
+Male Mahadeshwara Temple: One of the oldest temples in MM Hills, the Male Mahadeshwara Temple is the most conspicuous temple encompassed by 77 hills dedicated to Lord Shiva adorned the Southern piece of Karnatakas.

-Hogenakkel: Hogenakkal signifies ‘smoky rocks’ in kannada is a waterfall on the River Cauvery sometimes also called as the “Niagara of India”.
-The destination is likewise acclaimed for its neighborhood coracle (pontoon) ride in the waters of Cauvery.
+Hogenakkel: Hogenakkal signifies ‘smoky rocks’ in Kannada is a waterfall on the River Cauvery sometimes also called as the “Niagara of India”.
+The destination is likewise acclaimed for its neighbourhood coracle (pontoon) ride in the waters of Cauvery.

 Mekedatu: Mekedatu means Goat’s Leap in Kannada is a renowned excursion spot close to Bangalore.
-The stones at Mekedatu gets slippery at the time of rainstorm.
-This spot pulls great deal of visitor consistently.
+The stones at Mekedatu get slippery at the time of rainstorm.
+This spot pulls a lot of visitors consistently.

-Mettur Dam: Mettur Dam is the largest dam built in 1934 across River Cauvery at the gorge where the River enters the plain.
-Travelers can unwind and have lovely time in the Park which is well maintained close-by Mettur Dam.
+Mettur Dam: Mettur Dam is the largest dam built in 1934 across River Cauvery at the gorge where the river enters the plain.
+Travellers can unwind and have a lovely time in the Park which is well maintained close-by Mettur Dam.

 Shivanasamudra Waterfall: The Shivanasamudra falls, literally signifies Shiva’s Sea is of divided kind of Waterfall.
 Before the falls, the river parts into two, framing an island.
-This waterfall is prestigious to have the Asia’s second biggest Hydro-Electric Power station.
+This waterfall is prestigious to have Asia’s second-biggest Hydro-Electric Power station.

 Some other tourist attractions around this region are Shri Kailasanathar Temple, Sankagiri Fort and Talakad etc.